duo-labs/cloudmapper/docs/network_visualizations.md

 This page describes how to visualize network environments using the `prepare` and `webserver` commands, and assumes you have already configured your account and collected the metadata about it.

+The network visualization will only show VPC resources, ie. those things with a Security Group attached to it.
+It can show EC2, RDS, ELB (original and v2), Redshift, ElasticSearch, ECS, Lambda, and VPC Endpoints (ie. the Gateway Endpoints for S3 and DynamoDB, and PrivateLink).
+This will NOT show your S3 buckets.
+It will ONLY show the Gateway Endpoint to the S3 service if you created one (your AWS account does not have one by default).
+Again, only Lambdas and others resources that are inside a VPC will be shown.
+The edges shown are only based on the ingress rules of the Security Groups, and not the resource policy, or Network ACLs, or Route Tables.

 ## Prepare the data

 This step converts the collected AWS data into a format that can be displayed in the browser by generating a `web/data.json` file.